 I love the mascots, my favourite was Demon Panda.
 Then a marketer dumped on the Punk Lampire for not being appealing, he quickly became my favourite.
 My favourite game modes are: One Small Step, Odd One Out, and Labyrinth.
 I really am terrible at the memory games.

 This was a project that exploded in many ways in scale and scope.
 I learnt a lot from this project.
 It was great working with Blitz who were really open communicators.
 It's thanks to this project I found my passion design, despite previously having done design I had always overlooked it as I was doing a jack of all trades kinda thing.

 I only lightly touched this project as there was a large overlap with Encleverment.
 My handiwork is most evident in the Skeet Shooting Game.

-Neil's baby, he did all the heavy lifting on this project.
+Rae's baby, she did all the heavy lifting on this project.
 Though I was brought in for several games logic and AI.
 Writing an A* that doesn't chomp memory is quite a challenge and was very interesting.

 Aaah the harsh salt of reality, this game was my first introduction to circumstances beyond your control.
 This game started life as a DS game with a publisher who right near the end of the project went bust.
 Mere-Mortals then decided to split them up, give them some more polish and release as several DSi Ware packs.

 So I arrive in the office on my first day, I'm shown to my desk and within a few hours I have a massive task list and I'm debugging the crunch time project.
 Darts was my crash course into the world of games.

 It has to be said the game really captures PDC Championship.
 Don't believe me, turn on the TV and watch it side by side.
 Not only did we get an official commentator, but also mo-cap of darts players.